maor412/Local-Storage/README.md

     }
 }
 ```
 Step 2.
-Add the dependency:
+Add the dependency to your app-level build.gradle file:

 ```
 dependencies {